open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/tutorials/emt-x11-desktop-ui.md

 2. Verify the output where "xclock" is rendered onto the X11 Desktop as follows:

    ![overview of key software components](../assets/emt-xclock.png)

-3. Disable the screen from going into the sleep mode by running the following in a separate, new terminal:
+**Note:** If you want to disable the OpenBox Desktop UI from going into the sleep mode (blank screen), run the following command in a newly connected remote SSH terminal:

    ```bash
    export DISPLAY=:0